 All syllabi must include a statement directing students who wish to request accommodations based on a disability to the Office for Disability Services.

 The following statement is a recommended example:

-Lincoln College-Normal is committed to providing all students equal access to learning opportunities at the College.
+Lincoln College is committed to providing all students equal access to learning opportunities at the College.
 The Office for Disability Services (106B) works with students to identify and implement appropriate accommodations.
 Students who wish to request accommodations based on a documented disability should contact the Office for Disability Services (ODS) in Office 106B.

 A student’s specific diagnosis and documentation are confidential, and you may not require the student or ODS to share that information with you.
 Please maintain confidentiality by not discussing a student’s disability except with staff or faculty directly involved in providing services or accommodations.

 Lincoln College is legally obligated to provide accommodations for qualified individuals.
 Students who present a Letter of Accommodation from ODS have complied with the College’s established guidelines and are entitled to receive accommodations.

 Accommodations are intended to mitigate the impact of a disability, not reduce the rigor of a course.
 If you believe any of the specified accommodations would constitute a fundamental alteration of a course objective, please submit the Faculty Accommodations Appeal Form to ODS immediately.
 You are responsible to continue providing the accommodation while the appeal is being considered.